tobie/specref/README.md

 ### Manual Changes

-You can make modifications to the databases simply by editing either `refs/biblio.json` in the [GitHub repository](https://github.com/tobie/specref).
+You can make modifications to the database by editing `refs/biblio.json` in the [GitHub repository](https://github.com/tobie/specref).

-In order to do so you can fork the project and make a pull request to update it, or you can ask to be added as a project collaborator (we're pretty open about that) in which case you'll be able to push changes directly.
+To do so, fork the project and send a pull request.
+Note you can ask to be added as a project collaborator (we're pretty open about that) so you can merge your changes directly.

-In both cases, all changes are automatically tested using [travis](https://travis-ci.org/tobie/specref/).
-If all tests pass, the changes are immediately (and automatically) deployed.
+All changes are automatically tested using [travis](https://travis-ci.org/tobie/specref/) and automatically deployed if all tests pass.

 Some rules to observe when editing the database files: